20steps/autotables-bundle/README.md

 * Integration of Doctrine repositories
 * Integration of custom CRUD services
 * Annotating entities with Doctrine annotations
-* Annotating entities with DataTablesBundle annotations
+* Annotating entities with AutoTablesBundle annotations
 * Displaying columns either for properties and methods
 * Modifying columns by either properties and methods
 * Declaring columns as read-only